Heyzap/marmalade_wrapper/README.md

 **Note about Google Play Services:** If you update the `.jar` for Google Play Services (found at `{androidsdk-root}/extras/google/google_play_services/libproject/google-play-services_lib/libs`), also update the `version.xml` included with it in the `google-play-services_lib/res/values/` directory.

-**Note about Vungle:** Vungle's iOS SDK requires that a bunch of assets be included (pngs of their buttons, etc.).
-I couldn't figure out how to do this in Marmalade inside any of the iOS-specific files, so it had to be done in `Heyzap.mkf`.
-This means that these files will be included on Android builds, and the filenames clash with the Android SDK `.jar` from Vungle.
-So, you have to comment out these lines when building the extension for Android (and uncomment them when building for iOS) until we come up with a different solution.
-UnityAds also has a bundle that has to be included for iOS, but it doesn't cause issues in the Android build (but can still be commented out for Android builds).

 ### iOS specifics
 #### Adding extra frameworks/libs (for other networks supported by Heyzap Mediation)